Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: On 2-closed claw-free graphs

 \section{On 2-closed claw-free graphs}

 In this section, we note that a Tutte-closure of a claw-free graph is, in fact, claw-free.
 In addition, we suppose that it is $2$-closed (the definition is to be found below), and we construct a desired clique covering.
-To this end, we shall use several lemmas on $2$-closed claw-free graphs (proven by Ryj\'{a}\v{c}ek and the second author in~\cite{RyjVraLG}).
+To this end, we will use several lemmas on $2$-closed claw-free graphs (proved by the second and third authors in~\cite{RyjVraLG}).